Lyndhurst Foundation: History

 The Lyndhurst Foundation began in 1938 as the Memorial Welfare Foundation with Cartter Lupton as its president.
 Cartter Lupton established the Memorial Welfare Foundation to carry out his charitable endeavors.
 The Lyndhurst endowment originates from Lupton family's success in building the Coca-Cola Bottling Company with other Chattanooga businessmen, Ben F. Thomas and Joseph Brown Whitehead.
 During the early stages of the Memorial Welfare Foundation, its main focus was to benefit primary health care and cultural activities in and around the city of Chattanooga.

 Upon the death of Cartter Lupton in 1977, his son Jack Lupton became the president.
 Jack Lupton then changed the named of the Memorial Welfare Foundation to The Lyndhurst Foundation, which was named for the family mansion of the same name built by his grandfather John Thomas Lupton.
-With the death of its founder, Cartter Lupton, the Lyndurst foundation began to redirect its fundings towards enhancing the Chattanooga community by way of education, art, and the revitalization of the riverfront.
+With the death of its founder, Cartter Lupton, the Lyndhurst foundation began to redirect its fundings towards enhancing the Chattanooga community by way of education, art, and the revitalization of the riverfront.

 In 1992, Jack Lupton retired from the Lyndhurst Foundation board, and his children and nephews were elected as trustees to lead the foundation.
 In 2012, Lyndhurst spun off five new smaller family foundations.
 The legacy Lyndhurst Foundation is now governed by a board of trustees who come from different backgrounds in business, art, and health-care.
 The current board includes five grandchildren of the founder.
 The goal of this 10-member board of community leaders is to bring about a new era of charitable giving to Chattanooga and its surrounding community.